-You’re done studying and it’s almost the big day!
+You’re done studying for your upcoming CPA exam and the big test day is approaching!
 What should I expect?
-What do I bring?
+What do I bring to the test center?
 How does it work?
-Don’t worry, let’s break it down and get you ready to beat this exam!
-Here are a few tips I learned along the way to help prepare you for exam day.
+Don’t worry, let’s break it down and get you ready to Beat The CPA exam!
+Here are a few tips I learned along the way to help prepare you for your CPA exam.

 1. Last Minute Review

 Use the entire week leading up to your exam to re-review the material that you haven’t completely grasped and re-do all the practice questions related to those topics.
-By giving yourself enough time to do a proper final review, you’ll feel much more confident about passing your exam without any last minute cramming.
-If you need some questions, consider getting a question bank from the top prep courses.
+Consequently, by giving yourself enough time to do a proper final review, you’ll feel much more confident about passing your exam without any last minute cramming.
+Furthermore, if you need some questions for a particular exam section, consider getting a question bank from the top CPA prep courses.

 2. Day Before

 Take it easy the day before your exam.
 Review your notes, summary sheets or notecards for a few hours.
-Also, I advise staying away from multiple choice questions or practice tests the night before.
-Reason being, if I got a few wrong, I would start doubting whether I was prepared enough for the daunting day ahead of me, and would spiral straight into panic mode.
-It is absolutely essential that you try to relax and get in the mind set that you have done everything you can to prepare yourself to pass.
-After around 8pm let yourself unwind and set aside a normal amount of time to get a good night’s sleep.
+Also, I advise staying away from multiple choice questions or CPA review practice tests the night before.
+Here’s why: if I got a few wrong, I would start doubting whether I was prepared enough for the daunting day ahead of me, and would spiral straight into panic mode.
+Ultimately, it is absolutely essential that you try to relax and get in the mindset that you have done everything you can to prepare yourself to pass.
+After around 8 pm, let yourself unwind and set aside a normal amount of time to get a good night’s sleep.

 3. What To Bring

-On the day of your exam you are required to bring your NTS and two valid forms of ID that must match the name given for your NTS.
-If you do not bring these items or your name does not match to the NTS, you will not be allowed to take the exam.
+On the day of your exam, you are required to bring your NTS and two valid forms of ID that must match the name given for your NTS.
+If you do not bring these items to the Prometric testing center or your name does not match to the NTS, you will not be allowed to take the exam.
 The NTS provides instructions on preparation for your appointment, valid forms of ID, and prohibited items in the testing center.
-Be sure to read the instructions!
+Hence, be sure to read the instructions!

 4. Arrive Early To The Testing Center